Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Approach

 \subsection{Measuring Test Adequacy as Distributional Deviation}

 Given a labelled reference set of inputs, \name estimates probability density of \emph{passing} inputs in the space of LLM hidden states.
-More concretely, we extract LIHS of passing inputs and apply Gaussian Mixture Model to capture their distribution.
-The use of GMM is motivated by the fact that the distribution of LIHS may not be unimodal (see Section~\ref{sec:internal_state}).
+More concretely, we extract LIHS of passing inputs and apply GMM to capture their distribution.
+The use of GMM is motivated by the fact that the distribution of LIHS may not be unimodal (see Section~\ref{sec:exploratory_task_specific_internal_state}).

 Algorithm~\ref{alg:clotho} outlines the procedure for iteratively sampling and constructing the reference set, and fitting a GMM on the passing reference inputs until the target reference set size (labelling budget) is reached.
 The GMM is always trained on the subset of reference inputs labelled as ``pass'' ($\mathcal{R}_\text{pass}$, line 5-6).
 We define a passing input as one that produces correct output in the majority of repeated runs.
 While alternative definitions are possible, this ensures that the learnt distribution captures inputs that the LLM under test can reliably handle, mitigating randomness.